polystat/odin/README.md

 #### 2. Multi-file EO programs are only partially supported

-While, the imports are recognised by the analyzer in the form of `+alias optional-alias imoprt` statements, the actual code behind them is not used during analysis.
+While, the imports are recognised by the analyzer in the form of `+alias optional-alias import` statements, the actual code behind them is not used during analysis.
 More than that, the only instance when imports are considered is during the setting-locators stage of the third defect analysis.
 Even then, the information is not used in any meaningful way.